 Other longstanding duos include with John Edwards, Mark Sanders, Rhodri Davies, Andy Moor and Eddie Prévost.

 Occasional encounters range from large groups such as:

 Fred van Hoves

 Fred Frith, Akio Suzuki, Max Eastley, Claudia Binder, Tony Buck, Angharad Davies, Matthew Shipp, Otomo Yoshihide, Kevin Drumm, Sophie Agnel, David Toop, Keiji Haino, John Coxon, Fred Lonberg-Holm, Ute Kangeisser, Paul Lovens and John Tilbury.

 From 1993 - 1997 Butcher was a director of the London Musicians' Collective, helping to organise their annual festivals Around this time he also organised, with flautist Nancy Ruffer, two

 SoundArt festivals - programming contemporary composed and improvised music.

 He has also given many workshops/lectures/master-classes on improvisation and the saxophone.

-Royal Academy of Music, Vancouver Creative Music Institute, Barcelona Conservatory, Newfoundland Sound Symposium, Middlesex University, Princeton University, Parthenay Festival, Montreal University, Dartington College, Stanford University etc.
+Royal Academy of Music, Vancouver Creative Music Institute, Barcelona Conservatory, Newfoundland Sound Symposium, Middlesex University, Princeton University, Parthenay Festival, Montreal University, Goldsmiths College, Dartington College, "Time of Music" Viitasaari, Stanford University, Queens University Belfast, Musik Akademie Basel etc.